travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 ---
-title: Using Debug VM
+title: Running Build in Debug Mode
 layout: en
-permalink: /user/using-debug-vm/
+permalink: /user/running-build-in-debug-mode/
 ---

-When the build failure is only observable on Travis CI, and if you suspect that there are critical differences between your local development environment and Travis CI's build VM, you can restart builds in the debug mode to gain access to the actual VM or container (henceforth "debug VM").
+If you are having trouble resolving complex build errors, or you suspect there are significant differences between your local development environment and the Travis CI build environment, you can restart builds in the debug mode to get shell access to the virtual machine or container.

-# Restarting a build to debug
+# Restarting a build in the debug mode

 > This feature is available for private repositories and those public repositories for which
 > the feature is enabled.